oxyplugins/oxyextras/readme.txt

 * [Carousel Builder] - Fixed issue with arrow placement where "auto" wasn't accepted as a value.
 * [Read More] - Fixed an issue with the content sometimes not being visible inside Repeaters (in the builder).
 * [Slide Menu] - Fixed an issue causing menu ID not being fetched with dynamic data.
-* [Content Timeline] - Fix an issue where icon size control wouldn't be applied.
+* [Content Timeline] - Fixed an issue where icon size control wouldn't be applied.
 * [Pro Media Player] - Fixed an issue with full screen mode not taking up the whole viewport in Safari.
 * [Lightbox] - Added a fix for AutomaticCSS users where a min-height on the body tag was being applied inside of lightbox iframe.